-Findings for 4 and 5: The majority of the open space provided is for residents and their guests.
-The courtyard, though visually open to the east, and the west through the secondary lobby, is secured at both ends making it more of a private retreat than a public amenity.
+Findings for B4 and B5: The majority of the open space provided is for residents and their guests.
+The courtyard, though visually open to the east, and the west through the secondary lobby, is to be secured nightly at both ends making it more of a private retreat than a public amenity.
 The design of the courtyard indicates areas for both quiet relaxation and socialization and activity, in the provision of a fire pit, grill, and movable furniture.
 The space will be further activated by the ground level patios and upper floor balconies.
 Likewise, the rooftop deck, with fire pit, grilling area and movable furniture is also for residents of the building.